michael-sumner/go-make-things/content/press.md

 3. Should I learn vanilla JS or a framework or library first?
 4. Doesn't using vanilla JS mean writing your own mini-framework for every project?
 5. What's "the lean web," and why should I care about it?
+6. Why do you hate CSS-in-JS?
+7. Aren't high-level abstractions good for the web?

 ## Facts about Chris